Mark Ouimet (ice hockey)

-Mark Ouimet (born October 2, 1971 in London, Ontario) is a Canadian retired ice hockey centre.
+Mark Ouimet (born October 2, 1971) is a Canadian retired ice hockey centre.

 He played for the Baltimore Skipjacks, Worcester IceCats, and Adirondack Red Wings, all members of the American Hockey League, and the Baton Rouge Kingfish of the ECHL.

 He played in Europe for SC Herisau (along with brother Terry), Rapperswil-Jona Lakers and ZSC Lions in Nationalliga A and GCK Lions in Nationalliga B.

 He played college hockey for the Michigan Wolverines.